jmj4you/yutube-comment-api/README.md

 This API is designed to run locally and does not authentication.
 The architecture ensures scalability and maintainability, ready to handle growing data and evolving requirements.

+- Update: The solution includes indexes to optimize query performance and pagination to handle large datasets efficiently.

 Let’s break this down step by step: